 Mental/Emotional Symptoms of Estrogen Deficiency

-There are host of mental and emotional symptoms brought on by estrogen deficiency, and they’re just as uncomfortable to deal with as the physical ones.
-In addition to all the aches and pains, women with an estrogen deficiency will experience mental fogginess, depression, anxiety, and a reduction in self worth.
+There are host of mental and emotional symptoms brought on by estrogen deficiency.
+Moreover, they’re just as uncomfortable to deal with as the physical ones.
+In addition, to all the aches and pains.
+For instance, women with an estrogen deficiency will experience mental fogginess, depression, anxiety, and a reduction in self worth.
 They will feel less attractive, listless, and forgetful.
 Increased irritability or general mood swings often follow low levels of estrogen.
 These all combine to make one feel helpless, upset, and possibly alone.

 Related Health Issues

-Low estrogen levels can contribute to problems with your cholesterol, which can lead to heart disease or stroke if left unaddressed.
-As estrogen plays a role in promoting and protecting bone health, a deficiency can lead to bone degeneration or eventual osteoporosis.
-And since sudden weight gain or inability to lose weight is one of the common symptoms of estrogen deficiency, women are at increased risk of developing elevated blood sugar or insulin resistance, which can lead to diabetes.
+Low estrogen levels can contribute to problems with your cholesterol.
+Therefore, which can lead to heart disease or stroke if left unaddressed.
+As estrogen plays a role in promoting and protecting bone health.
+However, a deficiency can lead to bone degeneration or eventual osteoporosis.
+Sudden weight gain or inability to lose weight is one of the common symptoms of estrogen deficiency.
+Women are at increased risk of developing elevated blood sugar or insulin resistance.
+Which can lead to diabetes.

 Talk to Your Doctor